Boyd Rush: Hardy stops his work towards heart transplant

 After this transplant attempt, the hospital's director of public information put out a guarded statement which included the phrase "the dimensions of the only available donor heart."
 The Associated Press assumed the donor heart was that of a human being and widely distributed the story.
 The hospital was thereby put in the position of issuing a correction, which embarrassed both the hospital and Hardy.
 He was further embarrassed at a medical convention two weeks later.

 Hardy later wrote, "I had noted that when one loses his academic post, for whatever reason, he is not likely to get another one of comparable significance.
 I decided to wait until Shumway and his group transplanted a heart in man."

 First semi-successful heart transplant four years later by Christiaan Barnard

 Almost four years after Hardy's attempt, Christiaan Barnard at Groote Schuur hospital in South Africa performed the world's first human-to-human heart transplant on December 3, 1967.
-The patient Louis Washkansky did regain consciousness, and in fact, lived for 18 days before dying of pneumonia.
+The patient Louis Washkansky did regain consciousness, and lived for 18 days before dying of pneumonia.
 The donor heart was from 25 year-old Denise Darvall who had been rendered brain dead after she and her mother had been struck by a drunk driver.
 Her father gave permission for the transplant.